-If the first year exams have been passed before the start of the third year, the exams are considered to have been passed within the deadline.
-A student who has not passed the first-year exams cannot continue the programme and will thus be terminated in accordance with the rules in the Ministerial Order on Admissions to Academy Pro- fession Programmes and Bachelor Programmes.
+If first-year exams are passed before the start of the third year, these exams have been passed within the deadline.
+A student who has not passed the first year's exams cannot continue with the programme and is deregistered according to the Executive Order on Admission to Academy Profession and Professional Bachelor Degree Programmes and the Executive Order on Tests and Examinations in Vocational Further Education Programmes.

-The rules in Ministerial Order on Examinations on Professionally Oriented Higher Education Programmes section 6-(3) concerning the number of attempts cannot be derogated from due to the above requirement to pass the first-year exam within the deadline.]
+The provisions in the Executive Order on Tests and Exams in Vocational Further Education Programmes, article 4 (2) on numbers of attempts cannot be dispensed according to the above requirement to pass the first-year exams within the deadline.

 A student cannot transfer to another institution or take a leave of absence before all the first-year exams has been passed.
-This rule does not apply to leave of absence on the basis of illness, maternity/paternity leave, adop- tion or conscription.
+This rule does not apply to leave of absence on the basis of illness, maternity/paternity leave, adoption or conscription.